Chemical bonding concepts emerge naturally from maximally entangled atomic orbitals: Results

 The differences in orbital shapes between IAOs and MEAOs result in distinct correlation graphs, where MEAOs provide a sparse and interpretable picture of bonding.
-High pairwise correlation values ($I_{ij}\!\approx\!I_{\rm max}$) clearly identify bonding interactions, with non-bonding pairs showing negligible correlation values ($\sim10^{-3}$).
+High pairwise correlation values ($I_{ij}\!\approx\!I_{\rm max}$) clearly identify bonding interactions, with nonbonding pairs showing negligible correlation values ($I_{ij}\sim10^{-3}I_{\rm max}$).
 For ethene, the correlation graph of the MEAOs reveals six bonding interactions: four C-H $\sigma$ bonds and two C-C bonds (one $\sigma$ and one $\pi$), as shown in Table~\ref{tab:bond_order}.
 In contrast, the correlation graph of the IAOs is dense and does not provide a clear bonding picture.

 For each two-center bond, there exists a pair of MEAOs with correlation ($I_{ij}/I_{\rm max}$) and entanglement ($E_{ij}/E_{\rm max}$) values close to 1.
 The number of such pairs matches the bond orders of the molecules analyzed in Table~\ref{tab:bond_order}.
 Furthermore, deviations of $I_{ij}/I_{\rm max}$ or $E_{ij}/E_{\rm max}$ from 1 reflect deviations of the ground state from the idealized Lewis structure~\cite{matito2007electron}.
-The results also highlight chemical trends, such as $\pi$ bonds being generally weaker than $\sigma$ bonds.
-In summary, MEAOs reorganize the ground-state wavefunction into a representation closest possibly aligned with the Lewis structure of the molecule, providing a robust framework for quantifying bond orders through orbital-orbital entanglement.
+The results also highlight chemical trends, such as $\pi$ bonds being generally lower in covalency than $\sigma$-bonds.
+In summary, MEAOs reorganize the ground state wave function into a representation as closely aligned as possible with the Lewis structure of the molecule, providing a robust framework for quantifying bond orders through orbital-orbital entanglement.